-It's extremely important that we all take our retirement into our own hands.
-The concept of not preparing and relying on a government-sponsored retirement is not the best plan.
-Financial woes combined with the fact that the U.S. population is continuing to age, means that there are fewer working-aged people remaining to contribute to our social security systems.
+It is extremely important that we all take our retirement into our own hands.
+The concept of not preparing and relying on a government-sponsored retirement might not be the best plan.
+Financial woes combined with the fact that the U.S. population is continuing to age, means that there are fewer working-aged people remaining to contribute to our Social Security systems.
 On a positive note, strong retirement savings can not only help you, but it could potentially help your family and loved ones.
 With today's retirement challenges, more people are using retirement vehicles as a healthy way to help family members.
-As advisors, we get great satisfaction helping parents and grandparents contribute to their loved one lives by properly gifting funds to a retirement account (if the loved one has earned income and qualifies).
-Some experts agree that consistently funding your retirement plans is a healthy activity.
-Funding retirement accounts at younger ages many times leads to a better funded and more comfortable financial situation at your retirement.
+As advisors, we get great satisfaction helping parents and grandparents contribute to their loved ones lives by properly gifting funds to a retirement account (if the loved one has earned income and qualifies).
+Most financial professionals can agree that consistently funding your retirement plans is a healthy activity.
+Funding retirement accounts at younger ages can increase your chances of a better funded and more comfortable financial situation at your retirement.

-You can still make 2018 IRA contributions until April 15, 2019.
-In 2019, the limit for contributing to an IRA increased from \$5,500 to \$6,000, the first increase since 2013.
-Now is a good time to consider making your 2019 retirement contributions.
-The chart in this article shows some IRS changes for 2019.
+You can contribute to your 2020 IRAs, but thanks to the CARES Act, you can still make 2019 IRA contributions until July 15, 2020.
+In 2019 and 2020, the limit for contributing to an IRA is \$6,000.
+Now is also a good time to consider making your 2020 retirement contributions.

 For complete rules on IRA's (including who qualifies), please visit www.irs.gov Publication 590a or consult with a qualified professional.
-Here is some timely information that may be helpful, however, to discuss your overall retirement strategy call us and schedule an appointment.
+Here is some timely information that may be helpful.
+To discuss your overall retirement strategy please call us and schedule an appointment.